energysistem/manuals/42360-Tower8/en/15-remote.md

 ## Remote control

-With the Remote Control you can select all possibilities that *Energy Tower 8* offers you:
+Control all the possibilities the *Energy Tower 8* has to offer:

-* Turn ON/OFF.
+* ON/OFF.

-* Select the mode (SOURCE button).
+* Select mode (SOURCE button).

 * “Mute” function for all modes.

-* Loudness control, Play and Pause, forward and backward songs or FM channels (in all modes).
+* Volume control, Play/Pause, Forward and Backward songs/ FM channels.

-* Equalization presets for USB and SD modes (EQ button).
+* EQ pressets for USB/SD mode (EQ button).

-* Manage your folders in the USB and SD memories (Browse button).
+* Manage  USB and SD memory folders (Browse button).

-* Repeat and Random modes for the USB and SD memories (RPT button).
+* Repeat and Shuffle (RPT button).

-* Numeric buttons to select the tracks.
+* Numeric buttons to select music tracks (for USB, SD and FM radio modes).